Different Types of Cannabis Concentrates:

 WATER HASH OR BUBBLE

 Bubble or water hash involves its leaves or buds, usually leaf trimmed in ice water.
-It causes the trichomes to become brittle and, after a little physical shaking, they fall off.
-The optimal way would be to collect only the heads that would fall to the ice water tank’s bottom and subsequently dry out.
-This Hash is not considered to be of higher quality than solvent-based extraction processes.
+It causes the trichomes to become brittle, and after a slight physical shaking, they fall off.
+The optimal way would be to collect only the heads falling to the ice water tank’s bottom and dry out.
+This Hash is not considered higher quality than solvent-based extraction processes.
 However, a water-based hash can be very potent.

-It also does not carry any of the dangers of creating butane hash oil, and it is optimally made in a professional laboratory under strict conditions.
+It also does not carry any dangers of creating butane hash oil and is optimally made in a professional laboratory under strict conditions.

 There are several types of Hash:

 - Bubble hash: made by separating the trichomes with ice water.

 - Lebanese hashish is made by drying flowers, rubbing them with a piece of cloth, and pressing the material.

 - Royal Afghan Hash – (also known as Royal Border) – Made by placing flowers in water or tea to separate the resin and pushing it into slabs.

 - Moroccan hashish: made with dry sifted cannabis flowers.